 Here’s how I use mindfulness-based cognitive therapy for anxiety:

-Mindfulness-based cognitive therapy for anxiety incorporates various mindfulness practices, including meditation, body scanning, and mindful breathing.
-These practices help you become more aware of their thoughts, feelings, bodily sensations, and the present moment without judgment.
+Mindfulness-based cognitive therapy for anxiety incorporates various practices, including meditation, body scanning, and mindful breathing.
+These methods help you become more aware of their thoughts, feelings, bodily sensations, and the present moment without judgment.

 Cognitive Restructuring